 As the quality of the food increases, you will generally find that it becomes more palatable.
 Real food flavors start to stand out.
 Since a low-quality “beef dinner” cat food may contain only 25% beef, it’s understandable that those beef flavors won’t stand out much.

-And another video from Facts in which people react to consuming cat food.
+Here’s a fun video from Facts in which people react to consuming cat food.
 Their reactions might surprise you!